jullienl/HPE-Synergy-OneView-demos/HPE-API-Postman-Collections/README.md

 ## Installation

-1- Download/install Postman from [www.getpostman.com](https://www.getpostman.com/).
+1- Clone this GitHub repository on your computer

-2- Clone this GitHub repository
+2- Download/install Postman from [www.getpostman.com](https://www.getpostman.com/)

 3- Open the Postman utility